wilsonmar/oss-perf/README.md

 On the left side at the beginning of the run there is some variation in response time.

 On the right side when a large number of users are working all at once, response time increases due to several factors.
-One is the *server* makes some users wait in the queue while it processes other users.
+One is the **server** makes some users wait in the queue while it processes other users.
-TODO: Chart separting sever vs. network vs. client time.
+TODO: Chart separting server vs. network vs. client time.

-For some reason, Firefox is more stressed than Chrome when servers are delayed during periods of maximum load.
+It is yet unknown why Firefox is more stressed than Chrome when servers are delayed during periods of maximum load.

+(And Chrome takes more memory than Firefox)

 ## Bar chart